-Under the EBP 70% of the costs of prescribed medicines are paid by the insurer (up to up to Dh1500 per person).
-The plan also covers preventive medicine or immunisation procedures for newborns and children, and emergency health care and ambulance service.
+Under the EBP, 70% of the costs of prescribed medicines are paid by the insurer (up to Dh1500 per person).
+The plan also covers preventive medicine or immunization procedures for newborns and children and emergency health care and ambulance service.

 Pregnant women’s health in Dubai is also covered by the EBP.
-It includes blood tests, three ultrasounds and 8 visits to a doctor during pregnancy, natural delivery and emergency Caesarean.
+It includes blood tests, three ultrasounds and eight visits to a doctor during pregnancy, natural delivery, and emergency Caesarean.

 Insured patients are expected to pay 10% of the costs.
 New-born children are protected by the mother’s insurance for the first 30 for neo-natal tests, screening, and other tests.